CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 It should be done now, make sure you back up the `dmenu-org.bin` file on the root USB Drive so you do not lose it so you can restore it if it gets deleted by actident.

-To remove it and restore it back to how it was run the script called `(Remove)-New-dmenu.bin-mod-file.sh` run it the same way as above, so type:
+To remove it and restore it back to how it was run the script called `(Remove)-New-dmenu.bin-mod-file.sh` run it the same way as above, but type:

-`cd /media/usb0`
+`cd /mnt`

 `ls`